 Managing Depression Among Residents

-This is the percentage of residents demonstrating depressive symptoms.
+This datapoint measures the percentage of long-term residents who are showing depressive symptoms.

 Appropriate Vaccine Usage